8 min read

 • Training portal: focus on reporting, enrollments, admin workflows, and course structure.

-Also review these practical questions before you commit:
+Also worth checking before you commit:

 • Does the plugin handle the course structure you need without too many add-ons?